The Top 3 WordPress Caching Plugins Compared and Choosing the Best One for Your Site

 Unlike the previous two plugins mentioned, WP Rocket requires you to purchase a license.
 The cost is $39-$199, depending upon how many sites you’d like to install it on.
 While you might be thinking of free alternatives, you should know that WP Rocket might be a wise investment.

-First off, this benchmarking test done by Swedish Marketing expert Philip Blomsterberg suggests that WP Rocket is the fastest option on the market.
+First off, this benchmarking test done by Swedish Marketing expert Philip Blomsterberg suggests that WP Rocket was the fastest option on the market at the time the test was completed.
 And while WP Rocket has few advanced options, its incredibly user-friendly interface and efficient design offer awesome caching results with minimal effort.
 In addition, WP Rocket tech support is quick to respond and eager to show you the depth and quality of their product.

 WP Rocket features lazy image loading (which prevents unloaded pictures from being stored), cache preloading and GZIP Compression.
 In the plugin’s settings, there’s a separate tab for minification and excluding pages from caching.
 Content Delivery Networks are supported and customized settings can be exported and used down the road.